 See here for more details

 China Visas and Hong Kong Visa Runs

 Hong Kong is an absolute godsend for PRC visa solutions.
-Many nationalities who are required to have a visa for China can enter HK visa-free for for 90 days (180 for Brits), and crossing the border from the Mainland terminates whatever stamp you were in mainland China on.
+Many nationalities who are required to have a visa for China can enter HK visa-free for for 90 days (180 for Brits), and crossing the border from the mainland terminates whatever stamp you were in China on.
 So, if you’re in China on a multi-entry visa and need to leave & re-enter on a new stamp, Hong Kong (or Macau) can save you a flight.
-Depends where you are, of course – it’s around 10 hours from Beijing to Hong Kong overland, so you might want to fly anyway (I always do it overland, obviously!).
-As noted above, if you’re just doing an in & out visa run (on a multi-entry visa) to Hong Kong on foot from Shenzhen, it’s better to do so at the Futian checkpoint.
+Depends where you are, of course – it’s 9 hours from Beijing to Hong Kong by bullet train, so you might want to fly anyway (I always do it overland, obviously!).
+As noted above, if you’re just doing an in & out visa run (on a multi-entry visa) to Hong Kong on foot from Shenzhen, it’s better to do so at Futian Checkpoint.

 If you don’t have a multiple entry visa, Hong Kong’s also a godsend for obtaining new visas for China.
 The visa rules are always changing, but many travellers will find they can’t get Chinese visas from embassies in 3rd party countries like Japan or Thailand, or that they can but the required documentation (fully pre-booked hotels, return flights etc) doesn’t fit their travel plans; in such cases, flying in to Hong Kong and getting your PRC visa there is a handy workaround.
 No hotel bookings or proof of tickets required; just pay your cash and wait while the agency sorts it.
 The same goes if you’re already in China and your existing visas are running out and can’t be extended but you want to continue your Chinese travels a little longer – head down to Hong Kong and get a fresh one.